Anxiety Test

 Depression (major depressive disorder) is a common and serious medical condition that negatively affects how you feel, think, and handle daily activities.
 It is more than just "feeling sad" — it is a persistent low mood that lasts for weeks, months, or longer, and is accompanied by a range of emotional and physical symptoms.

 According to the World Health Organisation (WHO), depression affects more than 280 million people worldwide.
 It is one of the leading causes of disability globally, yet it is also one of the most treatable mental health conditions — with 80–90% of people responding well to treatment.
+If you are exploring broader wellbeing tools, visit our Mental Health category for related self-assessments and support content.

 Depression manifests differently in different people.
 Common symptoms include:

 Depression screening tools like the PHQ-9 (Patient Health Questionnaire-9) help identify the likelihood and severity of depression using validated, standardised questions.
 They are widely used by healthcare professionals as a first-line assessment tool.
+They work best when viewed alongside patterns in sleep, stress, and daily functioning, which is why many people also review their stress symptoms and sleep score.

 Each question covers a core depressive symptom experienced over the past 2 weeks — the minimum duration required for a diagnostic consideration under DSM-5 criteria.